luxonis/depthai-hardware/docs/source/pages/guides/sync_frames.rst

 ===============================

-This tutorial will explain how one can trigger frame capture externally, which allows precise synchronization across multiple devices and potentially with other hardware, eg. flash LED or IMU.
+This tutorial will explain how one can trigger frame capture externally, which allows precise synchronization across multiple devices and potentially with other hardware, e.g. flash LED or IMU.

 This can be done by either **FSIN** or **STROBE** signal.
 Here's an example of the global shutter sensor timings, which demonstrates the difference between these two signals: